Advanced Mediation: Skills and Techniques

 **Includes 2 CLE hours of ethics and 1 CLE hour of elimination of bias.

-Advanced mediation is a highly interactive course that moves far beyond introductory lectures and simple role-plays to draw upon the vast mediation work of the highly experienced trainers who have more than 8,000 mediations between them and the wisdom of experienced participants.
+Advanced mediation is a highly interactive course that moves far beyond introductory lectures and simple role-plays to draw upon the vast mediation work of the highly experienced trainers.
+Nina Meierding has over 4,000 mediations in private practice and Alexander Williams brings experience from nearly a thousand settlement conferences as a judge and hundreds of mediations in private practice.
 Much of the course will consist of comparing participants’ techniques and approaches to common problems in mediation.
 The course will be limited in enrollment.

 Participants are accepted through application.
 They must have completed acceptable, basic mediation training, and have significant experience as a mediator.